greysongundrum/stelligent-u/01-cloudformation/README.md

 - [List all the Stack Imports](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/list-imports.html)
   in that stack's region.

+  greyson.gundrum@MACUSSTG2541764 01-cloudformation % aws cloudformation list-imports --export-name DisplayArn
+{
+    "Imports": [
+        "greysongundrumlab123"
+    ]
+}

 #### Lab 1.2.4: Import/Export Dependencies

 Delete your CFN stacks in the same order you created them in.
 Did you succeed?
 If not, describe how you would _identify_ the problem, and resolve it yourself.

+I would go to the console and see why my stack is not deleting.
+Then I would delete the most recent stack and then the older stack.

 ### Retrospective 1.2